mycargus/dockerize-dat-app/README.md

 #### Bonus: Test your App in a dockerized Selenium Grid

-Take a look at [docker-grid-nightwatch](https://github.com/mycargus/docker-grid-nightwatch) for more info.
+For you Rubyists out there, take a look at [docker-grid-rspec-capybara](https://github.com/mycargus/docker-grid-rspec-capybara) for more info.

+Or, if you prefer to write your tests in Javascript, checkout the [Nightwatch version](https://github.com/mycargus/docker-grid-nightwatch).